Liz English Exhibition 2022

 From the Gallery to the Street

-Art in protest is based on the belief that civil dissent is one of the most critical rights in a democracy; when the ballot boxes fail us, all that is left is street protest.
+Art as protest is based on the belief that civil dissent is one of the most critical rights in a democracy; when the ballot fails us, all that is left is street protest.
 Dissenting creative art, as well as street protest, are activities authoritarian governments will try to crush, which is a testament to the power of both.

 Tuesday – Sunday // 10.00 – 17.00